 Step 1: Applicant Screening

-Candidates may apply by submitting a resume and cover letter to the AAP office Please provide at least three references on your resume - at least one administrator and one teaching colleague.
+Candidates may apply by submitting submitting their resume and cover letter to the AAP office Please provide at least three references on your resume - at least one administrator and one teaching colleague.
 Please contact Dr. Lawrence Randolph at [email protected] for any additional questions you may have.

 Step 2: Resume Screening